Scholarship Applications Now Being Accepted

 EN-120 Race in Comics

-Comics offers a unique combination of tools for representing race.
-Artists have long used either language or visual art to think about identity, but comics merges the two in new ways.
+Comics offer a unique combination of tools for representing race.
+Artists have long used either language or visual art to think about identity, but comics merge the two in new ways.
 In this course, students analyze innovative comics and graphic novels/nonfiction to better understand why this medium is such a productive way to reflect on racial identity.
 How do comics authors engage with the difficult history of racial caricature and the longstanding lack of diversity in the field?
 And what can the combination of image and text say about the tension between appearance and identity?

 3 credits

-EN-169 Ethnic Literature in the U.S.
+EN-169 Ethnic Literature in the US

-Study of ethnic literature in the U.S., focusing on African- American, Asian-American, Latino, and Native-American writers.
+Study of ethnic literature in the US, focusing on African American, Asian American, Latino, and Native American writers.

 3 credits